-Since July 1991, when the SBOE amended the Guarantee Program Rules to broaden the range of bonds that are eligible for quarantee under the Guarantee Program to encompass most Texas school district bonds, the principal amount of bonds guaranteed under the Guarantee Program has increased sharply.
-In addition, in recent years a number of factors have caused guaranteed under the Guarantee Program has increased sharply.
+Since July 1991, when the SBOE amended the Guarantee Program Rules to broaden the range of bonds that are eligible for guarantee under the Guarantee Program to encompass most Texas school district bonds, the principal amount of bonds guaranteed under the Guarantee Program has increased sharply.
 In addition, in recent years a number of factors have caused an increase in the amount of bonds issued by school districts in the State.
 See the table "Permanent School Fund Guaranteed Bonds" below.
 Effective September 1, 2009, the Act provides that the SBOE may annually establish a percentage of the cost value of the Fund to be reserved from use in guaranteeing bonds.
 The capacity of the Guarantee Program in excess of any reserved portion is referred to herein as the "Capacity Reserve."
 The SDBGP Rules provide for a minimum Capacity Reserve for the overall Guarantee Program of no less than 5%, and provide that the amount of the Capacity Reserve may be increased by a majority vote of the SBOE.
 The CDBGP Rules provide for an additional 5% reserve of CDBGP capacity.
-The Commissioner is authorized to change the Capacity Reserve, which decision must be ratified or rejected by the SBOE at its next meeting following any change made by the Commissioner.
-The current Capacity Reserve is noted in the monthly updates with respect to the capacity of the Guarantee Program on the TEA web site at http://tea.texas.gov/Finance\and\Grants/Permanent\School\Fund/, which are also filed with the MSRB.
+Commissioner is authorized to change the Capacity Reserve, which decision must be ratified or rejected by the SBOE at its next meeting following any change made by the Commissioner.
+The current Capacity Reserve is noted in the monthly updates with respect of Guarantee Program TEA the capacity the the web to on http://tea.texas.gov/Finance_and_Grants/Permanent_School_Fund/, which are also filed with the MSRB.